 After the party was over and the guests left, I told Rob: ‘Well, now it’s for the easy part – have the baby and raise her!’
 We’ll see how that goes 🙂

 Know someone who may find this post useful?
 Share it with them!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats in the top right corner of this page to receive the latest posts, or follow the blog on Facebook, Twitter, Google+ and Instagram!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats below to receive the latest posts, or follow the blog on Facebook, Twitter, Google+ and Instagram!

 Photos in this post are courtesy of Beth Clifton.